aljazsim/cli-typescript-code-organizer/README.md

 ### Class Organization Configuration

 Specifies how class level elements (properties, constructors, indexes, accessors, getters, setters and methods) will be organized.
+Here's an example of the default class configuration section:

 ```json
 {